 Meadowbrook Farm is located in the western part of the Oak Knoll District with a section of the property bordered by Dry Creek which is in part responsible for the types of soils found on the property including sand and creek cobble.
 The entire property is approximately 27 acres of which 20 acres are planted to organically farmed vines separated into three distinctive blocks.
 Two of the blocks are planted to Cabernet Sauvignon and a smaller block only an acre in size is planted to Cabernet Franc.

-Remarkably the buildings of Red Hen Center are still standing and are still painted red.
-The entire complex is currently abandoned, shuttered and fenced off.
+Remarkably the red painted buildings of Red Hen Center were still standing until August 2023.
+For many years the entire complex (3.54 acres) was abandoned, shuttered and fenced off but as of mid summer 2023 the complex was demolished.
 The site is owned by the Laird family of the nearby Laird Family Winery.
-As of our latest update, proposed plans eventually call for a resort to be built on the property (possibly to be called Oak Knoll Resort).
+As of our latest update, proposed plans eventually call for a resort to be built on the property to potentially be called Oak Knoll Resort.
+It will feature 50 rooms, a spa, a 100-seat restaurant and retail space.
+We will update our notes here once the hotel is built and once we have more information.

 In 1990 Mitsui & Co.
 Ltd, a Japanese company purchased 50% of Birtcher (the first time a Japanese company had heavily invested in a U.S. based real estate company), although later Birtcher reacquired full interest from Mitsui & Co.
 Ronald died in 2020 at age 89.